alain silberstein

-This picture of an Alain Silberstein watch is borrowed from André’s site.
-It’s the definitive 24 hour watch site: he ‘always keeps 24 hour watch’.
+This picture of an Alain Silberstein watch was borrowed from André’s site.
+For years it was the definitive 24 hour watch site.
 André helped me with the development of this site too.
+Sadly this site is no longer available on the internet, but you can find out more about the Glycine Airman at https://andres55.home.xs4all.nl/frames/airmanindex.htm.

 An interesting site for those of you who love watches is Lost Times.
 Here you’ll find the Think The Earth watch, and, last time I looked, a beautiful Gruen 24 hour piece from the 1960s.